 The Diploma is awarded when students score 24 points, out of a maximum possible 45.
 Points are awarded from 1 to 7 per subject, with an additional three points available for successful completion of the Core elements.

 If you want to find out more or arrange a visit, please contact Mrs Julie Shelley or Mrs Hilary Standen, our Admissions Team, via firstname.lastname@example.org, or by phone on +44 (0) 1474 823371.
-You can also join us on Wednesday 19th October for our Sixth Form Taster.

 The IB is administered by the International Baccalaureate Organisation in Geneva.
 For more information visit www.ibo.org